New documentation: Old-growth forest carbon sinks overestimated

-Category: Environment Hits: 0The claim that old-growth forests play a significant role in climate mitigation, based upon the argument that even the oldest forests keep sucking CO2 out of the atmosphere, is being refuted.
+Category: Environment Hits: 2The claim that old-growth forests play a significant role in climate mitigation, based upon the argument that even the oldest forests keep sucking CO2 out of the atmosphere, is being refuted.
 Researchers document that this argument is based upon incorrectly analyzed data and that the climate mitigation effect of old and unmanaged forests has been greatly overestimated.
 Nevertheless, they reassert the importance of old-growth forest for biodiversity.

 Read more https://www.sciencedaily.com/releases/2021/03/210325150055.htm